voxpupuli/puppet-archive/README.md

 * `extract`: whether archive will be extracted after download (true|false). (default: false)
 * `extract_path`: target folder path to extract archive.
 * `extract_command`: custom extraction command ('tar xvf example.tar.gz'), also support sprintf format ('tar xvf %s') which will be processed with the filename: sprintf('tar xvf %s', filename)
-* `extract_flagss`: custom extraction options, this replaces the default flags.
+* `extract_flags`: custom extraction options, this replaces the default flags.
 A string such as 'xvf' for a tar file would replace the default xf flag.
 A hash is useful when custom flags are needed for different platforms. {'tar' => 'xzf', '7z' => 'x -aot'}.
 * `user`: extract command user (using this option will configure the archive file permission to 0644 so the user can read the file).
 * `group`: extract command group (using this option will configure the archive file permission to 0644 so the user can read the file).
 * `cleanup`: whether archive file will be removed after extraction (true|false). (default: true)